 I grew up in a world surrounded with words and stories...

-My parents met in the theatre, and both had a passion for the world of make-believe and fiction, something which they instilled in me.
+My parents met in the theatre.
+Both had a passion for the world of make-believe and fiction, something which they instilled in me.

 I was hooked.

 While I hope I don't shove these things down my readers' throats, I think it is important that literature reflect not just the world as it is, but as it could be.
-I think this element is particularly intrinsic to speculative/genre fiction, and it is one of the reasons I have always been so drawn to the genre.
+This element is particularly intrinsic to speculative/genre fiction, and it is one of the reasons I've always been so drawn to the genre.

 My favourite authors are quite varied, though I would have to say that Terry Pratchett is my number one.
-Others include Max Brooks, Grant Naylor, Stephen Baxter, Marion Zimmer Bradley, Jim Butcher, Neil Gaiman, Suzanne Collins, Anne Rice, Steig Larsson, Elizabeth Gaskell, Joseph Heller, George Orwell, Jerome K. Jerome, P. G. Wodehouse, Evelyn Waugh, Jane Austen, James S. A. Corey, Kurt Vonnegut, and Thomas Hardy.
+Others include Max Brooks, Grant Naylor, Stephen Baxter, Marion Zimmer Bradley, Jim Butcher, Suzanne Collins, Anne Rice, Steig Larsson, Elizabeth Gaskell, Joseph Heller, George Orwell, Jerome K. Jerome, P. G. Wodehouse, Evelyn Waugh, Jane Austen, James S. A. Corey, Kurt Vonnegut, and Thomas Hardy.